-Through the years, a high-profile debate has centered on latitudinal patterns of beta diversity (Currie et al., 2004; Kraft et al., 2011; Qian et al., 2013; Xing & He, 2021a).
+Through the years, a high-profile debate has centered on latitudinal patterns of beta diversity (Currie et al., 2004; Kraft et al., 2011; Qian et al., 2013; Xing & He, 2021).
 The dataset used in the debate is forest transect data, which contains 198 locations along a latitudinal gradient (Gentry, 1988; Janni, 2003).
 Each location has a plot that can be considered as a metacommunity of 10 communities.
 Previous research using traditional measures of beta diversity has reached contrasting conclusions: beta diversity decreases along the absolute latitude gradient when using Whittaker's multiplicative measure (Currie et al., 2004), while it shows a null pattern with absolute latitude when using an alternative measure known as beta deviation (Kraft et al., 2011).
 Importantly, both patterns originate from the exponential decrease of gamma diversity along the absolute latitude gradient (Figure 9C).
 Specifically, the pattern with Whittaker's multiplicative measure is fully driven by gamma diversity, as an exponential decrease in gamma diversity completely masks the effects of alpha diversity.
 In contrast, the pattern with beta deviation is due to the ignorance of gamma diversity, as beta deviation removes the effect of changing gamma diversity (Bennett & Gilbert, 2016).
-However, both metrics largely ignore the role of the variance of alpha diversity in shaping the latitudinal pattern of beta diversity.
+However, both metrics ignore the interactive effect of nestedness and turnover in shaping the latitudinal pattern of beta diversity.

-We applied our measure $\beta{vol}$ to this dataset (Gentry, 1988; Janni, 2003).
-In contrast to the previous consensus, we find a unimodal pattern of $\beta{vol}$ : it first increases and then decreases along the absolute latitude gradient (Figure 9B).
-This pattern emerges from the conflicting roles of alpha and gamma diversity.
-On the one hand, the decreasing gamma diversity has a negative effect on $\beta{vol}$ (Figure 9C).
-As a new species is equivalent to a new point in the embedded space, the hypervolume of a metacommunity would not decrease by adding a new species to the metacommunity.
-On the other hand, the increasing trend of the variance in alpha diversity has a positive force on $\beta{\text{vol}}$ (Figure 9A).
-This is because the increasing difference in alpha diversity across communities increases the nestedness of the metacommunity (Baselga, 2010).
+We applied our measure β{vol} to this dataset (Gentry, 1988; Janni, 2003).
+In contrast to the previous consensus, we find a unimodal pattern of β{vol} : it first increases and then decreases along the absolute latitude gradient (Figure 9B).
+This pattern emerges from the conflicting trends of the nestedness and turnover components of beta diversity.
+On the one hand, the decreasing gamma diversity has a negative effect on the turnover component of the β{vol} (Figure 9C), because loosing a species in the regional species pool is equivalent to loosing a facet in the multivariate geometric space (see Figure 7B in section 3.5).
+On the other hand, the increasing variance in alpha diversity has a positive force on the nestedness component of the β{vol} (Figure 9A).
+This is because the increasing difference in alpha diversity across communities increases the chance of filling a facet (Figure 7A).
 The high gamma diversity and low variance of alpha diversity in the lower latitude suggest that the metacommunities in the region are characterized by strong mutual exclusions among species, while the low gamma diversity and high variance of alpha diversity in the higher latitude suggest that the metacommunities are characterized by high nestedness.
-The unimodal pattern of $\beta{vol}$ therefore indicates that the-mid latitude metacommunities have the lowest spatial structure.
-The unimodal pattern is consistent with observations from another global dataset on plant diversity (Scheiner & Rey-Benayas, 1994).
+The unimodal pattern of β{vol} therefore indicates that the mid-latitude metacommunities have the richest community types.
+The unimodal pattern and the peak at around 30 degree absolute latitude are consistent with observations from another global dataset on plant diversity (Scheiner & Rey-Benayas, 1994).

 Note that the unimodal pattern is not our key take-away.
 Given the spatial and temporal biases in global biodiversity datasets (Gonzalez et al., 2016; Hughes et al., 2021), there is plenty of room for disagreement on which is the true latitudinal pattern of beta diversity.
-Nonetheless, as both alpha and gamma diversity vary considerably in global syntheses of biodiversity data, a satisfactory measure of beta diversity should be able to extract the joint effects of both alpha and gamma diversity.
-Our measure $\beta{vol}$ is capable of doing this, while previous measures can mostly extract the information captured by gamma diversity.
+Nonetheless, as the nestedness and turnover components interactively shape beta diversity gradients, a satisfactory measure of beta diversity should be able to account for the effect of both.
+Our measure β{vol} is capable of doing this, while previous measures either mostly only extract the information captured by gamma diversity or inappropriately account for the effect of the nestendess and turnover components (Šizling et al., 2022).